Table of Contents

 It's normal for dogs to experience some kind of skin irritation at one point or another.

-But in certain cases, dog itchy skin problem can be severe and cause serious stress to your pet.
+But in certain cases, dog itchy skin problems can be severe and cause serious stress to your pet.

 In addition to speaking with your veterinarian, the below list has five things for dog itchy skin that you can do to help relieve your pet's discomfort and stop that irritating practice.

-What works for one dog may not help another: for some just a simple home remedy for itchy skin or switching to a medicated dog shampoo may suffice, while other cases may require stronger treatments.
+What works for one dog may not help another: for some, just a simple home remedy for itchy skin or switching to a medicated dog shampoo may suffice, while other cases may require stronger treatments.

 Why Is My Dog So Itchy?

-It's more likely in extreme weather seasons, like the hottest months of summer and coldest months of winter, but there other causes, too.
+It's more likely in extreme weather seasons, like the hottest months of summer and coldest months of winter, but there are other causes, too.

 If you live in an area with consistently low humidity, you may have noticed that your dog's skin is very dry.

-Veterinarians warn that some of the causes of dog's dry skin (of which dog itchy skin is one of the symptoms) may be very serious and dangerous to a pet's health.
+Veterinarians warn that some of the causes of a dog's dry skin (of which dog itchy skin is one of the symptoms) may be very serious and dangerous to a pet's health.